chilohwei/chilohwei.github.io/_posts_en/2021-07-21-world-in-my-eyes.md

 The wall of the unknown, as I understand it, is equivalent to one's cognitive boundary.
 From this perspective, I can barely claim to have crossed the wall of the unknown.

-The wall of the unknown, for me, is my worldview, and it is also the boundary of my cognition, which is constantly growing...
+The wall of the unknown, for me, is my worldview, and it is also the boundary of my cognition, which is constantly growing......

 My deepest experiences in this area are: